asciinema/asciinema-player/README.md

 AsciinemaPlayer.create({ url: url, fetchOpts: { method: 'POST' } }, containerElement);
 ```

-Alternatively you can use custom data source (as described in previous section)
+Alternatively, you can use custom data source (as described in previous section)
 and call `fetch` yourself:

 ```javascript